 Civil Rights, Labor and Employment Law

-The Civil Rights, Labor and Employment Law Division is organized into two sections: the Litigation Section and the Policy, Compliance & Counsel Section.
+The Civil Rights, Labor and Employment Law Division is organized into two sections: the Litigation Section and the Risk Management Section.
 The Litigation Section defends USDA in individual cases and class actions filed pursuant to equal employment opportunity laws, the Equal Credit Opportunity Act, and other federal statutory and regulatory authorities.
-The Division litigates actions before the EEOC, MSPB, USDA Administrative Law Judges and provides support to DOJ in Federal district courts.
-The Policy Section is responsible for providing advice and counsel prior to the request for a hearing in employment matters before EEOC.
+The Litigation Section also litigates actions before the EEOC, MSPB, USDA Administrative Law Judges and provides support to DOJ in Federal district courts.
+The Risk Management Section is responsible for providing advice and counsel prior to the request for a hearing in employment matters before EEOC.
 It also provides legal sufficiency reviews of all Final Agency Decisions issued by the Assistant Secretary for Civil Rights in program civil rights complaints, including all decisions rendered in the farm and housing loan programs under the Equal Credit Opportunity Act.
-The Policy section prepares formal legal opinions on a wide variety of civil rights matters and has the primary responsibility for working with the Office of Adjudication to ensure compliance with Title VI of the Civil Rights Act and related statutes covering federally-assisted programs.
+The Risk Management section prepares formal legal opinions on a wide variety of civil rights matters and has the primary responsibility for working with the Office of Adjudication to ensure compliance with Title VI of the Civil Rights Act and related statutes covering federally-assisted programs.

 General Law and Research Division